kevinsea/Insight-Wiki-Stage/Opening Connections.md

 	// run a query right off the connection (this performs an auto-open/close) database.Connection().QuerySql("SELECT * FROM Beer", Parameters.Empty);

-## SqlConnectionStringBuilder.Open ##
+## DbConnectionStringBuilder.Open / OpenAsync ##
-Converts a SqlConnectionStringBuilder to a SqlConnection and opens it.
+Converts a DbConnectionStringBuilder to a DbConnection and opens it.
+The type of connection is detected from the type of the builder.

 	SqlConnectionStringBuilder database = new SqlConnectionStringBuilder(connectionString);
 	// make other changes here

 	// manage the lifetime ourselves
-	using (SqlConnection c = database.Open())
+	using (var c = database.Open())
 	{
 		c.QuerySql("SELECT * FROM Beer", Parameters.Empty);
+	}

+## DbConnectionStringBuilder.OpenWithTransaction / OpenWithTransactionAsync ##
+Converts a DbConnectionStringBuilder to a DbConnection, opens it and begins a new transaction.
+The transaction should be committed before disposal.
+Note that in this case, Insight will automatically propagate the transaction to all calls made to the connection.

+	SqlConnectionStringBuilder database = new SqlConnectionStringBuilder(connectionString);
+	// make other changes here

+	// manage the lifetime ourselves
+	using (var c = database.OpenWithTransaction())
+	{
+		c.QuerySql("SELECT * FROM Beer", Parameters.Empty);

+		// don't forget to commit it
+		c.Commit();
 	}